-'''

-nc.pupilopd
+nc.pupilopd 'JWST_OTE_OPD_RevAA_prelaunch_predicted.fits.gz'

-'OPD_RevW_ote_for_NIRCam_requirements.fits.gz'

-'''

 Performance predictions for a large active deployable space telescope are inherently probabilistic, and Monte Carlo methods have been used to derive overall probability distributions based on the individual error budget terms.
-The "predicted" OPD maps provided with WebbPSF correspond to the median values from such simulations, and provide a reasonable approximation of current performance expectations.
+The "prelaunch_predicted" OPD maps provided with WebbPSF are based on a recent integrated modeling cycle, the so-called PSR2020 ("Predicted Stability Requirements 2020") modeling effort, and provide a reasonable approximation of current performance expectations.
 However, performance at such levels is not guaranteed.
+See jwst_optical_budgets for more details on the contents of this OPD model.

-The "requirements" OPD maps are more conservative, set to the slightly higher levels of residual wavefront error that we can be confident will be achieved in practice.
+The older "predicted" and "requirements" OPD maps are more conservative, dating to 2016.
+The Requirements map is set to the slightly higher levels of residual wavefront error that we can be confident will be achieved in practice.
 Both the predicted and required values contain maximal budgeted contributions from OTE temporal drifts and dynamics (roughly 55 nm of low and mid frequency error); i.e. they correspond to times well after a wavefront control and shortly before a next set of control moves might be issued.
+Further, they also include very conservative levels of instrument WFE, which is both higher than the as-built instruments and is double-booked relative to the SI WFE models elsewhere in webbpsf.
+These files are kept for consistency with past versions of WebbPSF, but we now know hopefully we may do better in flight.

-To select the predicted map, simply assign it to the pupilopd attribute before calculating the PSF:
+To select a different OPD map, simply assign it to the pupilopd attribute before calculating the PSF:

+'''

 nc.pupilopd = 'OPD_RevW_ote_for_NIRCam_predicted.fits.gz'

+'''

-For both the required and predicted cases, the OPD files contain 10 Monte Carlo realizations of the telescope.
+For all provided WFE cases, the OPD files contain 10 Monte Carlo realizations of the telescope, representing slight variations or uncertainties in the alignment process.
 You can select one of these by specifying the plane number in a tuple: